vinisalazar/cv/index.md

 </div>

 ## About
-Biologist turned programmer focusing on the marine environment, specially microbial ecology.
+Biologist turned programmer focusing on marine microbes.
-I am passionate about the oceans, microbes, computers and teaching programming to other biologists and scientists.
+I also like scaling computational experiments and teaching programming to other scientists.
-Also enjoy scaling computational experiments.

 If you need more info about my academic work, please visit my <a href="http://lattes.cnpq.br/361505026219311">Lattes page</a> listed above.
 Feel free to reach out by e-mail or through my GitHub profile.